Volvo 9400 B8R, B11R: 10 Things You Should Know

 #1.
 Volvo has upgraded the B7R with the B8R 12-metre platform, which was until now an export-only platform with Euro 6 engines for Europe.
 The B9R platform has been replaced with a more sophisticated B11R, which is available in 13.8m and 14.5m multi-axle variants.

 #2.
-The entire Volvo 9400 inter-city coach range is now BS IV-compliant, with the engines meeting the latest emission norms for commercial vehicles in India.
+The entire Volvo 9400 inter-city coach range is now BS VI-compliant (*since April 2020), with the engines meeting the latest emission norms for commercial vehicles in India.
 The range also complies to the Bus Code (AIS 052) on constructional safety under Rule 125 (c) of Central Motor Vehicle Rules (CMVR).
 New equipment added for the bus code compliance includes five fire extinguishers, an emergency door at the rear right, a digital nose that detects any dip in oxygen level inside the cabin, and three HD CCTV cameras, and passenger alert system.

 #3.
 The B8R platform is powered by a locally-manufactured 8-litre six-cylinder common-rail diesel engine producing 330 hp of power.
 It is mated to a 6-speed manual, fully synchronised gearbox, both assembled at Volvo Eicher Commercial Vehicles (VECV) plant at Pithampur, MP.